r4bbitjs/r4bbitjs-website/docs/getting-started.md

 );
 ```

 Easy as that!
-We pass the message content, exchange name and the routing key to the client and that does it all.
+We pass the message content, exchange name, and the routing key to the client, which does it all.

 ## The Whole Example